spacechimplives/zaplog-wordpress-plugin/README.md

 The bitcoin address for funding this project is <b>1ASgxwsQAaJm2aP3rprAq8CuUVcJGWqkah</b>

-Goto http://bitonic.nl to pay EURO directly into this bitcoin address (iDeal, mrCash).
+To pay EUR into this bitcoin address (using iDeal, mrCash), goto http://bitonic.nl

 ##Overview

 The zaplog plugin delivers functionality based on the succesful <a href="http://zaplog.nl">zaplog social news site</a>.
 The site was built in 2007.
 Its expressionengine 1.6 technology and design are outdated and need to be ported, upgraded to wordpress 4.1

-Any members can contribute by posting, editing, tagging, voting, linking and commenting articles.
+Members can contribute by posting, editing, tagging, voting, linking and commenting articles.

 Articles are selected for frontpage display by an algorithm that adaptively weighs votes, comments, commenters, views, referers etc.

-All contributors automatically share in the earnings (payback from ad income, donations), proportionally to their contributions.
+All contributors automatically share in the earnings (ad income, donations, sponsoring), proportionally to their contributions.
 This is done using the HTTPS://MOBBR.COM payment system.

 ## Installation